braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/create.md

 ---
-nav_title: Creating an WhatsApp message
+nav_title: Creating a WhatsApp message
-article_title: Creating an WhatsApp message
+article_title: Creating a WhatsApp message
 page_order: 5
-description: "This reference article covers the steps involved in building out and creating an WhatsApp message."
+description: "This reference article covers the steps involved in building out and creating a WhatsApp message."
 page_type: reference
 tool:
   - Campaigns
 channel:
   - WhatsApp
+hidden: true
 ---

-# Creating an WhatsApp message
+# Creating a WhatsApp message

 > WhatsApp campaigns are great for directly reaching and programmatically conversing with your customers.
 You can use Liquid and other dynamic content to create a personal experience with your users and create an environment that fosters and enhances an unobtrusive user experience with your brand.